luketjohnston/evolution/README.md

 Current status 4/14/24:
 I have been working awhile on trying to figure out an architecture and hyperparams etc. that can quickly learn the following tasks:

-1. memorize X datapoints of random gaussian noise with random labels (one of 10 classes) fitness is -1 * (number of incorrect).
+1. memorize X datapoints of random gaussian noise with random labels (one of 10 classes).

+   Fitness is -1 * (number of incorrect).
 Hence, there is no gradient towards the correct answers, the loss is either all-or-nothing with respect to each datapoint.

 2. the above task, except on the first incorrect result, evaluation terminates.

    So fitness is the number of datapoints we got correct before the first incorrect ( I shift by -X in the actual graphs).

 I am working on these tasks because I think they represent some challenging aspects of environments like Atari etc - in particular the second one, since there are many failures which result in immediate termination of the episode.